-Many people claim that driverless cars are our future and that the technology will reduce accidents by eliminating human error.
+Many people claim that driverless cars are our future and that technology will reduce accidents by eliminating human error.
 Others feel vehicles without a driver open us up to a host of safety issues and potential hazards.

 One thing about driverless cars is clear: They are here today and being tested on the roads now.
 On Tuesday, September 20, the U.S. Department of Transportation issued government safety recommendations for makers of automated vehicles.